ABOUT THE MAGAZINE

 Toby Van Weston

 Toby is an Anishinaabe writer/artist originally from Norway House Cree Nation in Manitoba, who now lives in the Greater Toronto Area.
 A graduate of university programs in journalism, english and art, he is currently establishing himself as a creator across multiple media.
 In his spare time, he enjoys drawing, making YouTube videos, and working on his novel.

 Elise is a fourth-year student at McGill University studying gender, sexuality, feminism, and social justice, along with educational psychology and Indigenous studies.
 She is passionate about the ways these diverse fields intersect, especially in the experiences of queer and Indigenous youth within the Canadian educational system.
 Originally from Toronto, she is also an artist, a Leo, and a lover of mint tea.

 Janna is a copywriter, editor, and communication strategist originally from Berlin, Germany.
 She is starting a PhD at Concordia University and is interested in exploring questions of climate change, social and environmental justice, technology and urbanism.
 Janna enjoys street hockey games on empty parking lots and playing the banjo, and hopes to one day learn how to sail.

 Megan recently graduated from McGill University with a bachelor’s degree in gender, sexuality, feminist, and social justice studies, and a minor in political science.
 She is now working in Toronto in corporate communications.

 Web System Administrator

 David is completing a degree in computational arts at Concordia University.
-He has a background in graphic design and is interested in using technology to empower marginalized communities and encourage sustainable DIY practices.
-He is also a big coffee nerd and owns six different brewing devices.
+They have a background in graphic design and are interested in using technology to empower marginalized communities and encourage sustainable DIY practices.
+They are also a big coffee nerd and own six different brewing devices.